 EMPACT (European Multidisciplinary Platform Against Criminal Threats) is a security initiative driven by EU Member States to identify, prioritize and address threats posed by organized and serious international crime.

-It is all at once a mindset, a management environment and a structured multidisciplinary cooperation platform of the relevant Member States, supported by all EU institutions, bodies and agencies (Europol, Frontex, Eurojust, CEPOL, OLAF, EU-LISA, EFCA and others).
-Also associated are third countries, international organisations and other (public and private) partners.
-The European Commission is also an engaged partner in EMPACT.
+EMPACT runs in four-year cycles.
+It is a multidisciplinary cooperation platform of Member States, supported by all EU institutions, bodies and agencies (such as, Europol, Frontex, Eurojust, CEPOL, OLAF, EU-LISA, EFCA and others).
+Third countries, international organisations, and other public and private partners are also associated.

 The European Commission also works together with the Member States, the Council of the European Union and the Agencies to ensure consistency of EMPACT actions with EU political priorities and other initiatives (e.g. Law Enforcement Working Party, Customs Cooperation Working Party Action Plan), and promotes general awareness of EMPACT in security dialogs.

-Periodically, the European Commission conducts an independent evaluation at the end of four years, generating recommendations on what to improve in the next EMPACT cycle (2022-2025).
+Periodically, the European Commission conducts an independent evaluation at the end of four years, generating recommendations on what to improve in the next EMPACT cycle.